oconnor663/jacko.io/posts/async_intro.md

 ## Important Mistakes

-We can get hints about how async works if we start making some mistakes.
-First let's try using [`thread::sleep`] instead of [`tokio::time::sleep`] in our async function:
+We can get some hints about how async works if we start making mistakes.
+First, let's try using [`thread::sleep`] instead of [`tokio::time::sleep`] in our async function: